 2. Amount of Cash on Hand

 More specifically, you should be paying attention to the number of months your cash on hand would cover.
 In recent blogs, we’ve discussed how to increase your short-term cash flow and how to make accurate cash flow projections for the future.
-Focusing on your cash flow is one of the essential ways to gauge the state of your business, and it gives you the insight to trim excess spending where needed.
+Focusing on your cash flow is one of the most important ways to gauge the state of your business, and it gives you the insight to trim excess spending where needed.

 3. Customer Retention Rate

+According to the Harvard Business Review, it is anywhere from five to 25x cheaper to retain an existing customer than it is to acquire a new one.
 When your customers are loyal to your company, you reap immense financial benefits.
 If you want to decrease your customer churn rate, focus your company’s efforts on customer service and delivering what customers want.